Watch to learn more about Volunteering

 Volunteering with Institutional Ministries

 In addition to our full-time and part-time chaplains, our ministry is also carried out by a growing number of volunteers.
-We have been blessed with many dedicated volunteers who are committed to shining the light behind walls.
+We have been blessed with many dedicated volunteers who are committed to shining the light of Jesus' love behind walls.

-Ways that you might join the team and serve include:
+Ways that you might join the team to serve include:

 - Check out GraceLinks, a related devotional ministry